 The Victorian Government has committed funding of $58 million to deliver the expanded School Breakfast Clubs program in 1,000 Victorian government primary, secondary, P-12 and specialist schools in Victoria over four years from 2019-2023.

-For more information about the expanded School Breakfast Clubs program, and to view an interactive map of participating schools, please see the
+For more information about the School Breakfast Clubs program, and to view an interactive map of participating schools, visit the

 Foodbank Victoria website